Cardiff Fire play in the British semi-professional ice hockey league – the National Ice Hockey League (NIHL).

 There is a drop-off and pick-up area for taxis at the front of the arena.

-The arena has fantastic facilities with a Bar on the first floor serving alcoholic beverages, soft drinks, tea, coffee and snacks.
-On the ground floor there are Vending Machines and hot food is available at The Grazing Shed restaurant serving a delicious range of burgers.
+The arena has fantastic facilities with a Cafe on the ground floor serving hot food, soft drinks, hot drinks and alcoholic beverages.
+On the ground floor there are also Vending Machines.
+Cash and card payments are accepted.

 We have team merchandise to purchase on game nights at the sales desk in the bar.
 You check out the merch before a game or place an order online at our official Shop.